Hasimasi/ding/Guide-for-OSX.md

 # Introduction

-Installing the bot on OSX requires the downloading of several libraries.
-[Homebrew](http://brew.sh/), [Python](http://www.python.org), a [text editor](https://atom.io/), and other software/dependecies are required to run the MusicBot.
-This guide will show tell you each of those things you need to install to download the bot and its dependencies.
+Installing the bot on OSX requires the download of several libraries.
+[Homebrew](http://brew.sh/), [Python](http://www.python.org), a [text editor](https://atom.io/), and other software/dependecies are required to run MusicBot.
+This guide will show you how to install everything you need and get the MuiscBot set up.

 ## 1: Dependencies

 ### 1.a: Python

-[ClickHere](https://www.python.org/ftp/python/3.5.2/python-3.5.2-macosx10.6.pkg) to start downloading Python3.5.2.
-After downloading, open the `python-3.5.2-macosx10.6.pkg` and complete installation to your computers harddrive.
+[Click Here](https://www.python.org/ftp/python/3.5.2/python-3.5.2-macosx10.6.pkg) to start downloading **Python 3.5.2.** After downloading, open `python-3.5.2-macosx10.6.pkg` and complete installation to your computer's hard drive.

 ### 1.b: Other dependencies

 The bot requires **other software** installed on your OS X machine.
-You should run the following commands in Terminal's console in order.
+You should run the following commands in Terminal in order.
-**Note:** When running the `xcode-select --install` a dialog bog will open asking if you want to install `xcode-select`; select install and finish the installation then continue on with the other commands with in Terminal.app.
+**Note:** When running `xcode-select --install`, a dialog bog will open asking if you want to install `xcode-select`; select install and finish the installation.
+Then continue on with the other commands in Terminal.

     /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
     brew update